nehageorge/xchange/README.md

 ## MySQL installation and set up
 1. Install mysql.
+	a)  If you used brew, you should start mySQL using `brew services start mysql`
 2. Run `mysql -u root -p` and enter password.
 3. Run `CREATE DATABASE xchange;`.
 4. Run `CREATE USER 'xchange'@'localhost';`.